" THE MAN WHO MINDS THE MOON "

 "The Man Who Minds the Moon" is a collector favorite because it showcases so many of the things that are

-loved about Christensen’s art: his style, his personality and layer after of layer of content just waiting to
+about Christensen’s art: his style, his personality and layer after of layer of content just waiting to

-be to be uncovered.
+be uncovered.
 This Fine Art Anniversary Edition Canvas is as entertaining as it is beautiful and certain

 to be the focal point of any room in which it hangs.